bryanknox/bryanknox.github.io/_posts/2021-12-08-dotnet-user-secrets-init-cli-notes.md

 The `dotnet user-secrets init` command is used to initialize or update a Visual Studio project file so that the project can use secrets stored a specified user secrets store.

-### Concepts

-A **user secrets ID** is used to identify a user secret store on the machine where the Secret Manager tool is run.

-Adding a user secrets ID to a Visual Studio project file allows the project's code to use the secrets in that user secrets store.
-It also makes it easy for developers to use the `dotnet user-secrets` commands for managing secrets in the user secret store.

 The `dotnet user-secrets init` command is part of ASP.NET Core's .NET CLI [Secret Manager tool](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets#secret-manager) tool.

 ### Applicable Versions
 This article applies to: .NET 6.x SDK and later versions.

 The notes in this post are based on my observations and experiments using `dotnet user-secrets` CLI tool version: `6.0.0-rtm.21526.8+ae1a6cbe225b99c0bf38b7e31bf60cb653b73a52`

+## Concepts

+Sets of secrets are stored in a **user secret store**.

+A **user secrets ID** is used to identify a user secret store on the machine where the Secret Manager is run.

+A user secrets ID can be added to a Visual Studio project file to associate the project with a specific user secret store.

+When a Visual Studio project file has a user secrets ID:
+- The project's code can use secrets in the associated user secrets store via ASP.NET Core's Secret Manager.
+- Developers can use the `dotnet user-secrets` commands to manage secrets in the user secrets store associated with the project, without having to explicitly specify the user secrets ID.

 ## Synopsis